Sinus Infection

 Acute sinusitis lasts less than a month.
 Your symptoms may go away on their own in about 10 days, but it can take up to three to four weeks.

 Your doctor may suggest treating the pain and underlying causes of your sinus headache at the same time.
-You can try over-the-counter pain relievers.
-Medicines such as acetaminophen, ibuprofen, or naproxen sodium can help.
+You can try over-the-counter pain relievers like acetaminophen, ibuprofen, or naproxen sodium.

 Sinus headaches caused by sinus infections can last up to two weeks or longer, depending on the severity of the sinus infection.